solo-io/gloo/docs/content/guides/security/auth/extauth/ldap/_index.md

       glooctl create secret authcredentials --name ldapcredentials --username cn=admin,dc=solo,dc=io  --password solopwd
       ```

-   2. Create the Gloo Edge AuthConfig and enable group membership checking for the service account by setting the `checksGroupsWithServiceAccount` option to true.
+   2. Create the Gloo Gateway AuthConfig and enable group membership checking for the service account by setting the `checksGroupsWithServiceAccount` option to true.
 In addition, you must reference the secret that stores the credentials of the service account in the `credentialsSecretRef` field.
       ```yaml
       kubectl apply -f - <<EOF
       apiVersion: enterprise.gloo.solo.io/v1